Author: Dr. Theo Notteboom

 STEP 4: Strategy formulation and implementation

 After identifying core competencies and resources needed to fill the gap between its abilities (what is the port able to do?) and ambitions (what should the port do?), the next step is to determine strategies to develop a sustainable competitive advantage.
-The most important resources and capabilities of a port are durable, difficult to identify and understand, imperfectly transferable, not easily replicated, and in which the port possesses clear ownership and control.
+The most important resources and capabilities of a port are durable, difficult to identify and understand, imperfectly transferable, not easily replicated, and in clear ownership and control.
 Strategy formulation should design a strategy that makes the most effective use of these core resources and capabilities.
 In the framework of strategy formulation, a port has to:

 - Define specific objectives or goals to pursue.

 - Define specific targets.

 - Develop and compare alternative strategies.

 In contrast to the strategic intent, the objectives must be dynamic and permit changing external and internal factors.
 Objectives must be specific in terms of time span and figures and must refer to defined departments or units of the organization.
 The targets must be more specific than the objectives and apply to smaller units of the organization.
 Objectives and targets should cover marketing, operation, finance, workforce, and the environment.
 The ability of a port authority to design and select strategies can be increased by improving communications within the port organization and with the port industry and the relevant public authorities.
 Once a strategic plan has the full support of the entire port organization, the actual strategy implementation can include the following basic actions:

 - Reallocation of resources (labor skills, technological equipment).